When buying a new child car seat, parents want to know they are getting the best advice for their child can car(s) the seat will be used in.

 10) Explain rear-facing benefits

-A nine-month old baby weighing 9kg could, according to the regulations, be moved up to a forward-facing Group 1 car seat, but many car seat experts agree that this is far too young to turn a baby forward-facing.
-The latest i-Size baby car seats make it mandatory to keep your baby rear-facing until 15 months old, in a bid to help stop parents turning their babies forward too soon.
+A nine-month-old baby weighing 9kg could, according to the older ECE 44.04 regulation, be moved up to a forward-facing Group 1 car seat, however car seat experts agree that this is far too young to turn a baby forward-facing.
+The latest i-Size baby car seats make it mandatory (the law) to keep your baby rear-facing until at least 15 months old.

 11) Offer to demonstrate the car seat